mccraigmccraig/deepstate/README.md

     (d/button {:on-click (fn [_] (dispatch ::inc-delay))} "+5 delay"))))
 ```

-Another example showing how the result of an async action can be destructured
+Another example showing how the data returned by an async action can be destructured
 to conditionally create effects:

 ``` clojure